Mariana Navarro de Guevara: Veneration

-Beatification

 The introduction to the cause of beatification bestowed upon her the title of Servant of God and it opened in Madrid.
 Pope Clement XIII recognized her life of heroic virtue and proclaimed her to be Venerable on 9 August 1761.

 Pope Pius VI approved two miracles attributed to her intercession on 31 August 1782 and beatified her in 1783.
 A third miracle attributed to her and needed for her canonization was investigated from 8 March 2011 to 11 November 2013 and received formal ratification on 2 May 2014.

+Her memorial day is April 17.
+Mariana is the patroness of the Mercedarian Third Order.

+The Association of Friends of Mariana of Jesus for the poor of Madrid collects food for distribution to the poor, just as she did.